jprafael/jprafael.com/source/about/index.markdown

 My name is João Rafael and I'm a software engineer.
 I studied at the [University of Coimbra](http://uc.pt), where I had both my BSc and MSc.
-As my master thesis I developed [EVE](https://github.com/jprafael/eve), a dead-lock free, event-oriented programming language with parallelism in mind.
+As my master thesis I developed [EVE](https://github.com/jprafael/eve), a deadlock-free, event-oriented programming language with parallelism in mind.

-My current objective is to find my way out of Europe for a few months - I'm a big fan of both nature and backpacking.
-I like to meet people of different cultures, taste new food and see the marvelous wounders all arround us.

 This is My Work
 ---------------